dtaht/blog-cerowrt/content/post/real_results.md

 Still, I slide back in my chair and look at:

-## Latency flat at all rates
+## Latency under load flat at all rates

 {{< figure src="/flent/airtime-c2/latency_flat_at_all_rates_cdf.svg" >}}

 ...
-Looking at it...
+Looking at this...
 I have to wipe away a tear.
 When I first started working on (what became) wifi, [back in 1996](http://www.rage.net/wireless/wireless-howto.html) - by 2002 we'd got its latency and jitter were roughly in the same bounds (using SFQ), typically under 15ms, and we thought [the answers so obvious](https://www.bufferbloat.net/projects/cerowrt/wiki/Wondershaper_Must_Die/)